GitTerraGame/Play-GitTerra-Action/README.md

 ### Publishing a new version

-- Update the version in `package.json`
+We now have a script for that, so you can just run `npm run release` to publish a minor version of the game.

-- Create a tag with the new version, e.g. 'v1.2.3'
+It will bump the version in `package.json`, create a new tag, push it to GitHub and create a new release with the latest commit message as the release notes.

-- Push the tag to both GitHub and GitLab repositories by running a command like `git push all v1.2.3` (if you have a remote named `all` that points to both GitHub and GitLab repositories) or `git push github v1.2.3 && git push gitlab v1.2.3` if you have separate remotes for GitHub and GitLab
+By default it makes a `patch` release, but you can also make a `minor` release by running `npm run release:minor`.

-- Manually [create a new release on GitHub](https://github.com/GitTerraGame/Play-GitTerra-Action/releases) with the same tag name and add release notes.
-No additional steps needed for GitLab as it will automatically create a release based on the tag
+If you're making a major release, you can figure it out, but make sure you mean it.